1. Purpose of policy

 (d) ensures that performance and achievements, articulated through the Performance, Planning and Review (PPR) process, are recognised, rewarded and contribute to the achievement of the University’s strategic priorities.

-4.2.4 There are three areas of performance and achievement in academic work – teaching, research and engagement.
+5.1.4 There are three areas of performance and achievement in academic work – teaching, research and engagement and each area is reviewed in light of the percentage agreed work allocation.

-4.3.1 To be promoted, an applicant must demonstrate sustained academic performance and achievement at USC, commensurate with the level to which they are applying to be promoted.
-Promotion is recognition that a staff member is consistently performing and achieving at a higher level than that to which they are currently appointed.
+5.2.1 To be promoted, an applicant must demonstrate sustained academic performance and achievement at USC, commensurate with the level to which they are applying to be promoted.
+Promotion is recognition that a staff member is consistently performing and achieving at a higher level than that to which they are currently appointed in at least two of the work allocations where appropriate and at a satisfactory level for a third area.

-4.3.2 For an application to Level E (Professor), the quality and impact of an applicant’s academic work throughout their career are also considered.
+5.2.2 For an application to Level E (Professor), the quality and impact of an applicant’s academic work throughout their career are considered, the significant contributions to the development and standing of USC must also be evident.

 (a) a full-time or fractional appointment; and

-(d) completed all mandatory training by the date of the call for applications.
+(d) completed all mandatory training by the date of the submission of applications.

 The following authorities are delegated under this policy and associated procedures: